-- 4237.1.
+- 37.1.
 The bequest of the residue of the estate of Dr J.S.
-Prendergast shall be used - (1) for the creation of two bursaries to be held by members of the Order of St Benedict belonging to Glenstal Abbey, Murroe, County Limerick, while they pursue their studies at St Benet's Hall, the maximum value of such bursaries to be set by the board of management for the bequest at its discretion; and - (2) to assistpersons born in the Republic of Ireland whose parents are citizens of the Republic of Ireland students to proceed to the University for the purpose of either taking their degrees or undergoing postgraduate courses.
-Preference will be given to candidates born or ordinarily resident in the Republic of Ireland. - 4237.2.
+Prendergast shall be used to assist students to proceed to the University for the purpose of either taking their degrees or undergoing postgraduate courses.
+Preference will be given to candidates born or ordinarily resident in the Republic of Ireland. - 37.2.
 The bequest shall be administered by a board of management of which the constitution shall be determined by Council.